In This Episode:

 It’s a message that says, “Show up and don’t apologize, but make sure you also conform to the ideal beauty standard that is shiny, bouncy, straight hair.”
 They’re using this method message ultimately to push a product that upholds an outdated gender norm, which is that women should be conventionally pretty and have shiny hair.

 Another one is the Cover Girl’s Girls Can Campaign.
-This again had a bunch of their Cover Girl reps.
+This had a bunch of their Cover Girl reps.
 They’re all famous women.
 Some of them are athletes, comedians, music artists, actors, etc. They’re like, “Girls can’t be funny,” from Ellen DeGeneres.

 Cover Girl is a beauty brand that’s cashing in on female empowerment without even acknowledging how, as a makeup company that sells anti-wrinkle creams, foundation, and serums for crow’s feet, that it’s been largely a part of this problem for generations.

-I’m all for companies changing direction and stepping into a new space and acknowledging where it is that they might have fucked up and better, but not without some kind of acknowledgment that you’ve been problematic in the past and how you plan to change that in the future.
+I’m all for companies changing direction and stepping into a new space and acknowledging where it is that they might have fucked up and doing better, but not without some kind of acknowledgment that you’ve been problematic in the past and how you plan to change that in the future.

 Don’t just cash in on women’s empowerment.